 My Amazing Wife

 Yes, yes, I know, everyone thinks there dog is the best.
-But I’m sorry to tell you you’re all wrong, because our dog IS the best.
+But I’m sorry to tell you your all wrong, because our dog IS the best.
 Officially, she is ‘Lady Mildred of Mariemont’, but friends call her Millie.
 If I could write 6 ‘Interesting Facts’ all about Millie, I probably would (don’t tell Christina).
 I love our Millie so much - she truly is our family.
 Growing up with cats, Millie is the first dog I’ve ever owned, so I totally didn’t know what I was getting myself in for.
 Most especially with a German Shorthaired Pointer whose energy level appears to have no limits.
 Two 45 minute walks a day, hunting for birds in our backyard and playing with her soccer ball, and she still seems to have a full tank of gas at day’s end.
 Is she spoiled?
 Oh absolutely.
 But that’s because she’s our family!

 Our dog Millie